AlejandroFraga/pathfinding/README.md

-# PathFinding
+# Pathfinding

-Implementation of different Pathfinding algorithms such as A*
+Implementation of different pathfinding algorithms such as A*

 ## Console Output